marcory-hub/yolo11n-on-grove-vision-ai-v2/README.md

 9.  **Install Ethos-U VELA and Download Config**: Installs `ethos-u-vela` and downloads the `himax_vela.ini` configuration file.
 10. **VELA Compilation**: The quantized TFLite model is compiled using the VELA compiler with specific accelerator and system configurations, generating the deployable model.
 11. **Zip and Download Results**: The VELA compiled model directory is zipped and downloaded.

+## Object detection

+How to make the image file and flash it to the Grove Vision AI V@ on macOS, windows or linux can be found in [How to build yolo11n object detection scenario_app and run on WE2?](https://github.com/HimaxWiseEyePlus/Seeed_Grove_Vision_AI_Module_V2/tree/main/EPII_CM55M_APP_S/app/scenario_app/tflm_yolo11_od#how-to-build-yolo11n-object-detection-scenario_app-and-run-on-we2)

+## References
+More information can be found in this github repository [YOLO11n on WE2](https://github.com/HimaxWiseEyePlus/YOLO11_on_WE2)